k. Provisions and contingent liabilities

 2.3 Use of judgements and estimates

 The preparation of the Company's financial statements requires management to make judgements, estimates and assumptions that affect the reported amounts of revenues, expenses, assets and liabilities, and the accompanying disclosures, and the disclosure of contingent liabilities.
+These estimates and associated assumptions are based on historical experiences and various other factors that are believed to be reasonable under the circumstances.
+Actual results may differ from these estimates The estimates and underlying assumptions are reviewed on an ongoing basis.
 Uncertainty about these assumptions and estimates could result in outcomes that require a material adjustment to the carrying amount of assets or liabilities affected in future periods.
-The estimates and underlying assumptions are reviewed on an ongoing basis.
 Revisions to accounting estimates are recognized in the period in which the estimate is revised if the revision affects only that period, or in the period of the revision and future period, if the revision affects current and future period.

 a) Useful lives of Property, Plant and equipment: